GOUTHAMRANGU/SDCND-UDACITY/PROJECT5/README.md

 ### Implemented ideas:

-- Images were preprocessed by undistortion process from the [Advanced Lane Line](https://github.com/NikolasEnt/Advanced-Lane-Lines) finding project

 - To increase the classifier accuracy, feature extraction parameters were tuned.
 The data was augmented by flipped images.

 - To reduce number of false positives a heatmap with a threshold approach was implemented in the same to the suggested in the lectures way.
 For video the heatmap is accumulated by two frames which reduces number of outliers false positives.